jump-dev/MathOptInterface.jl/docs/src/developer/checklists.md

        and add the name of the set to the list at the bottom of that files
  - [ ] Add the set to the `@model` macro at the bottom of `src/Utilities.model.jl`
  - [ ] If the set has any checks in its constructor, add tests to `test/sets.jl`
+ - [ ] Open an issue at `https://github.com/jump-dev/MathOptFormat` to add
+       support for the new set
  - [ ] [Optional] Implement `dual_set(::S)` and `dual_set_type(::Type{S})`
  - [ ] [Optional] Add new tests to the `Test` submodule exercising your new set
  - [ ] [Optional] Add new bridges to convert your set into more commonly used